Dome: Acoustics

 Because domes are concave from below, they can reflect sound and create echoes.
 A dome may have a "whispering gallery" at its base that at certain places transmits distinct sound to other distant places in the gallery.
 The half-domes over the apses of Byzantine churches helped to project the chants of the clergy.
 Although this can complement music, it may make speech less intelligible, leading Francesco Giorgi in 1535 to recommend vaulted ceilings for the choir areas of a church, but a flat ceiling filled with as many coffers as possible for where preaching would occur.
+Disagreeing with his contemporaries, Vincenzo Scamozzi asserted in 1615 that dome vaulting assists acoustics, provided that the walls and other surfaces are "broken up as much as possible by cornices (preferably two superimposed orders), openings, cofferings, cavities, reliefs, and pilasters."

-Cavities in the form of jars built into the inner surface of a dome may serve to compensate for this interference by diffusing sound in all directions, eliminating echoes while creating a "divine effect in the atmosphere of worship."
+Cavities in the form of jars built into the inner surface of a dome may serve to compensate for interference by diffusing sound in all directions, eliminating echoes while creating a "divine effect in the atmosphere of worship."
 This technique was written about by Vitruvius in his Ten Books on Architecture, which describes bronze and earthenware resonators.
 The material, shape, contents, and placement of these cavity resonators determine the effect they have: reinforcing certain frequencies or absorbing them.

 Types

 Beehive dome

-Also called a corbelled dome, or false dome, these are different from a 'true dome' in that they consist of purely horizontal layers.
+Also called a corbelled dome, cribbed dome, or false dome, these are different from a 'true dome' in that they consist of purely horizontal layers.
 As the layers get higher, each is slightly cantilevered, or corbeled, toward the center until meeting at the top.
 A monumental example is the Mycenaean Treasury of Atreus from the late Bronze Age.

 Braced dome

 A single or double layer space frame in the form of a dome, a braced dome is a generic term that includes ribbed, Schwedler, three-way grid, lamella or Kiewitt, lattice, and geodesic domes.
 The different terms reflect different arrangements in the surface members.
 Braced domes often have a very low weight and are usually used to cover spans of up to 150 meters.
 Often prefabricated, their component members can either lie on the dome's surface of revolution, or be straight lengths with the connecting points or nodes lying upon the surface of revolution.
 Single-layer structures are called frame or skeleton types and double-layer structures are truss types, which are used for large spans.
 When the covering also forms part of the structural system, it is called a stressed skin type.
-The formed surface type consists of sheets joined together at bent edges to form the structure.
+The formed surface type consists of sheets joined at bent edges to form the structure.